As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Wyoming

 General contractors do not need to hold a state license to work in Wyoming.
-Licensing is done at the local level so check with your city or county before you begin work.
+Licensing is done locally, so check with your city or county before you begin work.

 Contractor license info by state